10 Strategies to 10X Your Website Traffic

 Let’s take a look at some of the best repurposing opportunities:

-- Slideshare – turn your blog post in to a slideshow.
+- Slideshare (UPDATE: Now operated by LinkedIn) – turn your blog post in to a slideshow.
 Make each heading a new slide and add the key points from each section.
 This summarizes the post and makes it easier to consume for those who prefer slides.

 - Youtube – turn your content in to a video.
 This doesn’t necessarily require you or anyone get in front of a camera.
 You can use slides as well for this if that is preferred.
 Applications like Powerpoint even allow the export of slides to video.
 Of course, if you do have the tools, having a more personable channel with you and/or your team’s faces and voices is going to engage audiences much faster.